-The total survivor pension must not exceed 100% of the deceased's pension; otherwise, the pensions are reduced proportionately.
+All survivor benefits combined must not exceed 100% of the deceased's pension; otherwise, the pensions are reduced proportionately.

-Survivor settlement: A lump sum equal to 1 month of the pension the deceased would have been entitled to with 180 months of insurance coverage for each 6-month period of insurance coverage.
+Survivor settlement: A lump sum is paid equal to 1 month of the pension the deceased would have been entitled to with 180 months of coverage for each 6-month period of coverage.
 If there is more than one widow, the allowance is split equally among them.